-3 SHC ECD 101 Introduction to Early Childhood

-This course is an overview of growth and development, developmentally appropriate curriculum, positive guidance techniques, regulations, health, safety, and nutrition standards in early care and education.
+ECD 101 Introduction to Early Childhood 3 SHC This course is an overview of growth and development, developmentally appropriate curriculum, positive guidance techniques, regulations, health, safety, and nutrition standards in early care and education.
 Professionalism, family/cultural values and practical applications based on historical and theoretical models in early care and education are highlighted in this course.
 Prerequisite: RDG 100, RWR 100 or placement test scores for ENG 101.
 (3/0)

-ECD 102 Growth and Development I

-This course is an extensive study of philosophies and theories of growth and development of infants/toddlers.
-Focus is on "total" development of the child, with emphasis on physical, social, emotional, cognitive, and nutritional areas.
+- ECD 102 Growth and Development I 3 SHC This course is an extensive study of philosophies and theories of growth and development of infants/toddlers.
+Focus is on "total" - development of the child, with emphasis on physical, social, emotional, cognitive, and nutritional areas.
 Developmental tasks and appropriate activities are explored in the course.
 Prerequisite: ENG 101.
-(3/0)

-ECD 105 Guidance-Classroom Management

-This course is an overview of developmentally appropriate, effective guidance and classroom management techniques for the teacher of young children.
+(3/0) - ECD 105 Guidance-Classroom Management 3 SHC This course is an overview of developmentally appropriate, effective guidance and classroom management techniques for the teacher of young children.
 A positive pro-active approach is stressed in the course.
 Prerequisite: ENG 101.
-(3/0)

-ECD 107 Exceptional Child

-This course includes an overview of special needs children and their families.
+(3/0) - ECD 107 Exceptional Child 3 SHC This course includes an overview of special needs children and their families.
 Emphasis is on prevalence of disorders, treatment modalities, community resources serving exceptional children, the teacher's role in mainstreaming and early identification, and on federal legislation affecting exceptional children.
 Prerequisite: ENG 101.
-(3/0)

-ECD 108 Family and Community Relations

-This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
+(3/0) - ECD 108 Family and Community Relations 3 SHC This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
 Emphasis is on availability and accessibility of community resources and on developing appropriate communication skills.
-Prerequisites: ECD 101 and ENG 101.
-(3/0)

-ECD 109 Administration and Supervision 3 SHC

-This course is a study of the role and responsibilities of an early childhood administrator.
+Prerequisite: ENG 101.
+(3/0) - ECD 109Administration and Supervision3 SHCThis course is a study of the role and responsibilities of an early childhood administrator.
 Special focus is on program monetary matters, space management, curriculum, health and food services, and relations among the public, staff, and parents.
+Prerequisites: ENG 100 and RDG 100 or RWR 100.
+(3/0) - ECD 131Language Arts3 SHCThis course is a study of methods and materials in age- appropriate language experiences.
+Opportunities are provided to develop listening, speaking, prereading and prewriting skills through planning, implementation, and evaluation of media, methods, techniques and equipment.
+Methods of selection, evaluation, and presentation of children's literature are included.
 Prerequisite: ENG 101.
+(3/0) - ECD 132 Creative Experiences 3 SHC In this course the importance of creativity and independence in creative expression are stressed.
+A variety of age-appropriate media, methods, techniques and equipment are utilized.
+Students plan, implement, and evaluate instructional activities.
+Prerequisites: ENG 100 and RDG 100 or RWR 100.
+(3/0) - ECD 133Science and Math Concepts3 SHCThis course includes an overview of pre-number and science concepts developmentally-appropriate for young children.
+Emphasis is on the planning, implementation, and evaluation of developmentally-appropriate activities utilizing a variety of methods and materials.
+Prerequisite: ENG 101.
 (3/0)

-Language Arts

-ECD 131
+ECD 135